 A five-car pile-up happened after a GMC Envoy hit a Toyota Sienna who stopped in traffic.
 The GMC pushed the Toyota into a Chevy pickup.
 Once these vehicles came to a rest, a Lincoln SUV stuck the Envoy.
 As a result, the Envoy ran into the Sienna again who hit the Chevy pickup for the second time.

 According to a Florida State Trooper at the scene, the driver of the Envoy died at the scene.
 Paramedics took two other drivers to a nearby hospital with undisclosed injuries.
 Law enforcement arrested the driver of the Lincoln SUV for driving without a license.

 Multiple-car crashes can be dangerous as there are several impacts.
 In fact, some vehicles get hit more than once.
 This can cause serious injuries as many victims endure multiple hits.
 There are typically two types of multi-vehicle accidents: chain reaction and pile-up.
 Each of these have their own characteristics and create unique problems for all involved.

 Chain Reaction Crashes

 A chain-reaction crash happens when a collision occurs involving two cars and then other impacts occur in a series of events all linked to the first collision.
 These can be especially deadly.
 This is because the vehicles involved are traveling at higher speeds and have significant momentum.
 These types of crashes are known for high property damage, rollovers, centerline/median crossing and cars leaving the roadway.

 A five-car pile-up or multi-car wreck, although technically a chain reaction as well, happens when cars fail to slow or stop when approaching another accident or stopped vehicles.
 These collisions can be small fender-benders to high-impact collisions.
-Click here to see a video of pile-up crashes on an icy freeway.
+Click the chain-reaction crash video to watch the shocking pile-up unfold on an icy freeway.

 Problems with Multi-Car Crashes